Skip to content

 Advanced Filters

-Advanced Filters allow further filtering of content for selective ingestion.
-Developers can use properties of different content types to set advanced filters.
-The connector ingests only the content that honours the standard and advanced filters.
+Advanced filters provide additional options for selective content ingestion.
+Developers can configure these filters by using properties specific to each content type.
+The connector ingests only the content that meets both the standard and advanced filter criteria.

-For Issues, additional information, such as the status of the issue, comments, reporter, assignee, reactions, closure date, closure by, labels, and other fields, is also captured and stored in the corresponding fields.
+For Issues, the connector also captures additional fields, including the issue status, comments, reporter, assignee, reactions, closure date, closure by, labels, and other relevant fields, which are stored in the corresponding fields.

 RACL Support